Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 - Sanur: Sanur, on the west coast just opposite of Kuta and Denpasar, is home to the oldest luxury hotel on Bali.
 The strip tends to attract older, more "sophisticated" travelers than Kuta.
 The beach is laid back, but as with anywhere, a little nightlife can still be found.

-- The Northeast: Ahmed, on the northeast corner of the island, is quickly becoming a hotspot for diving.
+- The Northeast: Amed, on the northeast corner of the island, is quickly becoming popular for diving, snorkeling, and freediving.
 Many of the small hotels along the black-sand beach aren’t found online.

 The old conundrum of whether to book the duration of a stay or only the first few nights before arriving is a real challenge in Bali.

-Unfortunately, hotel photos can be doctored to make them look more appealing to people who are making reservations from thousands of miles away.
-Tweaking online reviews is common practice in Bali; don't believe everything you see or read.
+Unfortunately, online photos of hotels in Bali have often been doctored to make them look more appealing to people who are making reservations from thousands of miles away.
+Tweaking online reviews is also common practice in Bali; don't believe everything you see or read.

-Assuming you aren’t one of the many honeymooners heading to Bali each year and are willing to take a small gamble, you could book only the first night or two and then change hotels if necessary.
-Ask the front desk to extend if the place meets expectations.
-This is obviously a dangerous strategy during peak times.
-Confirm that you'll receive the original online price offered if you decide to extend — this is not always the case.
+Assuming you aren’t one of the many honeymooners heading to Bali each year and are willing to take a small gamble, you could book only the first couple of nights and then change hotels if necessary.
+This approach is risky at popular places during high season, especially those ranked well on Tripadvisor.

-Tip: You’ll need the name and address of a hotel when exiting the airport.
-If not booking ahead, at least do enough research to know where to start.
+Regardless of whether you book online or in person, you’ll need the name and address of a hotel when exiting the airport.
+If you choose not to book ahead, at least do enough research to know where to start.
 Never take the taxi driver’s recommendation for a hotel in Bali.

 Not all hotels and guesthouses have an online listing.
 Don’t be discouraged by prices or lack of availability based on what you see from booking sites.

-For every hotel you find available on the popular travel sites, there are probably three more independently owned budget hotels nearby that aren’t set up for online bookings.
+For every hotel in Bali you find available on the popular booking sites, there are probably three more independently owned budget hotels nearby that aren’t set up for online bookings.

 Reception May Ask You to Book Online